moengage/segment-react-native/plugin/README.md

     return YES;
 }
 ```
-Reference Doc for more on iOS Initialization: https://partners.moengage.com/hc/en-us/articles/15980542013204-iOS
+Refer to the integration [documentation](https://partners.moengage.com/hc/en-us/sections/15979246131092-React-Native-Device-Mode) for more details.